-The user needs (wants) to because (in order to) [Behavioral Archetype] [Need] [Significant research finding, problem faced, goal, or desired outcome he wants to achieve] Petros he wants educational or learning options that will give him more flexibility in how and when he attends because he has a busy daily schedule.
-Petros, as a professional who manages teams, wants to improve his skills related to cooperation and teamwork because he wants to help the teams he works with communicate better at work.
-Petros, as a professional who manages teams, he wants to propose to his superiors, but also to his team members, procedures and ways of working that will improve cooperation and communication between colleagues and teams because he wants to increase the productivity of the teams and the quality of the end result of their work.
+The user [Behavioral Archetype] needs (wants) to [Need] because (in order to) [Significant research finding, problem faced, goal, or desired outcome he wants to achieve] Petros he wants educational or learning options that will give him more flexibility in how and when he attends because he has a busy daily schedule.
+Petros, as a professional who manages teams, wants to improve his skills related to cooperation and teamwork because he wants to help the teams he works with communicate better at work. he wants to propose to his superiors, but also to his team members, procedures and ways of working that will improve cooperation and communication between colleagues and teams because he wants to increase the productivity of the teams and the quality of the end result of their work.
 Petros, as a professional, wants to improve his soft skills because he knows that they are very important for success in his work and will help him develop further.
 Petros, as a professional, he wants to get practical advice that emerges through experience on how to immediately and successfully apply the tools and methods of design thinking because he has made previous attempts but failed to successfully apply them to his team.
 Petros, as a mid- level manager, he needs practical advice and tools to help him convince both his superiors and his team to invest in emerging design methods such as design thinking as a way of working because he knows from his experience that if people do not believe in this change it will not be able to materialize.
-Petros wants to know how well he is doing in the program because he will be able to put more emphasis there and really improve. he wants to know where he has weaknesses really improve.
-Petros, as a professional who manages issues of a technical nature, he wants to know where he has weaknesses needs more help and time to get used to and manage ambiguity in the early stages of design thinking really improve. because it is used to relatively clearly manage certain design and implementation specifications of products, services, and systems.
+Petros wants to know how well he is doing in the program because he will be able to put more emphasis there and really improve. he wants to know where he has weaknesses Tooling Tool Petros, as a professional who manages issues of a technical nature, needs more help and time to get used to and manage ambiguity in the early stages of design thinking because it is used to relatively clearly manage certain design and implementation specifications of products, services, and systems.
+Petros needs to become more familiar with the ambiguity that characterizes the early phases of design thinking because it will be able to contribute more effectively to shaping the direction of the project's implementation throughout the process.